swiftlang/swift-evolution/proposals/0202-random-unification.md

 #### Shuffle API

-As a result of adding the random api, it only makes sense to utilize that power to fuel the shuffle methods.
+As a result of adding the random API, it only makes sense to utilize that power to fuel the shuffle methods.
 We extend `MutableCollection` to add a method to shuffle the collection itself, and extend `Sequence` to add a method to return a shuffled version of itself in a new array.
 Example:

 ```swift
 var greetings = ["hey", "hi", "hello", "hola"]